DETAILED ACTION

 A patent for a claimed invention may not be obtained, notwithstanding that the claimed invention is not identically disclosed as set forth in section 102, if the differences between the claimed invention and the prior art are such that the claimed invention as a whole would have been obvious before the effective filing date of the claimed invention to a person having ordinary skill in the art to which the claimed invention pertains.
 Patentability shall not be negated by the manner in which the invention was made.

-Claim(s) 13-16 is/are rejected under 35 U.S.C.
-103 as being unpatentable over US 2022/0196937 A1; Ziadeh et al.; 06/2022; (“Ziadeh”) as applied to claims 1-5 and 8 above.
+Claim(s) 13, 16, 23, and 26-28 is/are rejected under 35 U.S.C.
+103 as being unpatentable over US 2022/0196937 A1; Ziadeh et al.; 06/2022; (“Ziadeh”) as applied to claim 1 above.

 However, Ziadeh further teaches an alternative structure embodiment (#100, Figure 1 upper panel, Legacy package) wherein the epoxy underfill material (#108) will spread to all four sides of the die (#104) such that fillets may be present on all four sides (see [0030]).
 The upper panel of Figure 1 comprises:

-a second fillet (#112, Figure 1 upper panel, fillet) comprising the underfill material (#108, Figure 1, epoxy interpreted as an underfill material according to [0016]), the second fillet disposed to overlap with a second portion of the photonics chip (Figure 1 upper panel, #112 overlaps with a portion of #104 along the dashed line #105), the second fillet having a second width dimension (Figure 1 upper panel, #112 has a width in the left-right direction) and a second height dimension transverse to the second width dimension (Figure 1 upper panel, #112 has a height in the up-down direction transverse to the left-right direction), and a ratio of the second width dimension to the second height dimension is greater than or equal to 1.5 (Figure 1 upper panel, #112 has a plurality of widths and heights along it’s triangular shape, as the claim does not require these dimensions to be the greatest dimensions of #112; accordingly the ‘height’ and ‘width’ may be selected as necessary along the shapes dimensions to meet the required ratio of greater than 1.5).
+a second fillet (#112, Figure 1 upper panel, fillet) comprising the underfill material (#108, Figure 1, epoxy interpreted as an underfill material according to [0016]), the second fillet disposed to overlap with a portion of the side surface of the photonics chip that is adjacent to the surface of the packaging substrate (Figure 1 upper panel, #112 overlaps with a portion of the side surface of #104 along the dashed line #105 adjacent to the upper surface of #102), the second fillet having a width dimension extending in a direction perpendicular to the side surface of the photonics chip (Figure 1 upper panel, #112 has a width in the left-right direction that is perpendicular to the side surface of #104) and a height dimension extending parallel to the side surface of the photonics chip (Figure 1 upper panel, #112 has a height in the up-down direction that is parallel to the side surface of #104), and a ratio of the width dimension of the second fillet to the height dimension of the second fillet is greater than or equal to 1.5 (Figure 1 upper panel, #112 has a plurality of widths and heights along it’s triangular shape, as the claim does not require these dimensions to be the greatest dimensions of #112; accordingly the ‘height’ and ‘width’ may be selected as necessary to meet the required ratio of greater than 1.5).

 It would have been obvious to one of ordinary skill in the art prior to the effective filing date of the claimed invention to consider combining the two embodiments disclosed adjacent to each other in the prior art reference, Ziadeh, as doing so does not require a leap of inventiveness, Boston Scientific v.
 Cordis (Fed.
 Cir.
 2009).
 Furthermore, Ziadeh teaches that these fillets may vary in size and shape depending on the orientation of the package in [0033].
-Incorporating the feature of a second fillet with a different structure and overlap pattern from the embodiment of the upper panel of Figure 1 into the embodiment of the lower panel of Figure 1 would “increase the surface area of the bond and provide structural adhesive in bracing for a die” as taught by Ziadeh in [0016].
+Incorporating the feature of a second fillet from the embodiment of the upper panel of Figure 1 into the embodiment of the lower panel of Figure 1 would “increase the surface area of the bond and provide structural adhesive in bracing for a die” as taught by Ziadeh in [0016].

-Claim(s) 17-19 is/are rejected under 35 U.S.C.
-103 as being unpatentable over US 2022/0196937 A1; Ziadeh et al.; 06/2022; (“Ziadeh”) as applied to claims 1, 9-11, and 20 above, and further in view of US 2021/0066148 A1; Kim et al.; 03/2021; (“Kim”).
+Claim(s) 17-19 and 21-22 is/are rejected under 35 U.S.C.
+103 as being unpatentable over US 2022/0196937 A1; Ziadeh et al.; 06/2022; (“Ziadeh”) as applied to claim 1 above, and further in view of US 2021/0066148 A1; Kim et al.; 03/2021; (“Kim”).

 Regarding Claim 17.
-Ziadeh discloses The structure of claim 1
+Ziadeh discloses The structure of claim 1.

 Ziadeh does not disclose the structure further comprising: a lid including a first portion that adjoins the photonics chip and a second portion that adjoins the packaging substrate.